springkid/coursera_ror_mongodb/week1/README.md

 3. Integrating Ruby/Rails with MongoDB

 ---
+## Lesson 01.
+Welcome to Ruby on Rails Web Services and Integration with mongoDB.

+---

-## Introduction to NoSQL and MongoDB.
+## Lesson 02.
+Introduction to NoSQL and MongoDB.

 ### Welcome to Module 1: Introduction to MongoDB, Mongo-Ruby API and CRUD.
+(3 min.)

 ### Github repository for Module 1